About the Owner and Proprieter; Sid Azmi

 Since the boutique’s opening in 2015, Please has become a community hotspot with a program of inspiring and arousing classes and workshops, and a bevvy of products curated by Sid to meet her stringent requirements of functionality, safety, and ultimate pleasure principle - pleasure is unique to the individual.
 Besides love from the community, Please has garnered accolades in Cosmopolitan, Park Slope Stoop, Brooklyn Paper, Maxim, New York Magazine, Heaps, and A Women’s Thing.

 Sid welds an intriguing profile outside of the boutique.
-She’s a single mother, and a radiation therapist who has worked at Brooklyn Radiation Oncology, Beth Israel, and world-renowned Memorial Sloan Kettering Cancer Center and Massachusetts General Hospital in Boston.
+She’s a single mother, and a radiation therapist who has worked at Brooklyn Radiation Oncology, Beth Israel, and world-renowned Memorial Sloan Kettering Cancer Center and Massachusetts General Hospital in Boston, as well as a contributing writer as a sex columnist for the magazine AWT - A Women's Thing.
 These experiences outside her boutique with people during vulnerable and painfully complex moments have made an indelible impact on Sid’s view of humanity, and they emboldened her nurturing and empowering soulfulness.
 “Having people open up to me was such an honor,” Sid marvels.
 “We had deep conversations, and I learned that if you’re gentle and patient with people it allows them to open up and accept affection and warmth.”

 Another powerful lesson Sid learned from these transformative times is that sex is a lifelong pursuit.
 “Bodies change with age and illness,” she says.
 “But, if we’re educated, we can enjoy great sex throughout life. “